-To become successful healthcare administrators, fellows must not only possess innovative management tools, but also develop interpersonal and behavioral skills.
-These skills, such as the ability to manage teams and navigate complexity and ambiguity are developed as the fellow is encouraged to test the principles learned in the classroom through experiential learning.
-This unique opportunity allows fellows to begin building a solid platform of leadership and project management skills which will certainly aid them throughout their professional careers.
+To achieve a successful fellowship experience, fellows must not only possess innovative management tools, but also work to develop interpersonal skills.
+These skills, such as the ability to manage personnel and navigate complexity and ambiguity, are developed as the fellow is encouraged to test the principles learned in the classroom through experiential learning.
+This unique opportunity allows fellows to begin building a solid platform of leadership and project management skills that will aid them throughout their professional careers.

-The fellowship program is primarily project-based, but also allows the fellow to have the opportunity to participate in high-level discussions and committees regarding the myriad of strategic and operational issues affecting the Medical Center.
-With our flexible structure, fellows could tailor their experiences around specific areas of interest in addition to the needs of the organization.
+The fellowship experience is a combination of both project work and rotational experiences that still allow the fellow the opportunity to participate in high-level discussions/committees regarding the myriad of strategic and operational issues affecting an academic medical system.
+With a flexible structure, fellows could tailor their experiences around specific areas of interest in addition to the needs of the organization.

-Fellows will be mentored throughout the experience by Alan Brechbill, Executive Director of the Medical Center.
-Penn State Health Milton S. Hershey Medical Center is committed to the growth and development of healthcare’s future leaders and is consistently willing to engage the administrative fellow in even the most confidential meetings.
+Fellows will be mentored throughout the experience by Jody Reyes, Senior Vice President and Chief Operating Officer of Penn State Health Milton S. Hershey Medical Center.
+Penn State Health is committed to the growth and development of healthcare’s future leaders and consistently engages the administrative fellow in even the most confidential meetings.

 Areas of opportunity for project work include, but are not limited to: